bogdan23a/MatillionTest/README.md

 I've written tests using JUnit4 only for the first task as writting tests for the second would imply testing the Database which is not needed.

-Use
+To run the tests use
 ```
 mvn clean test
 ```
-to run the tests.

 ## Sample I/O